-To compare, Boots of Speed give 25 movement speed, Berserker's Greaves give 45, Boots of Swiftness give 55 and Boots of Mobility gives 115 when out of combat.
+To compare, Boots give 25 movement speed, Berserker's Greaves give 45, Boots of Swiftness give 55 and Mobility Boots gives 115 when out of combat.

 The main perk of this passive is that it enables Cassiopeia to gain another item slot, allowing her to build another item to suit the situation that most other champions will not be able to build due to the need for boots.
 It also allows Cassiopeia to carry more item parts at every stage of the game, and have room for wards when other champions would have to choose between different item parts or wards due to confined inventory space.